 Basically, three methods of skin peeling are used.

-1. mechanical skin peeling
+1. Mechanical skin peeling

-2. chemical skin peeling
+2. Chemical skin peeling

-3. exfoliation with soap
+3. Peeling with soap

 Here is an excerpt from the list of ingredients and their effects: